fusionjs/fusionjs/fusion-plugin-apollo/README.md

 import App from 'fusion-apollo';
 ```

 A class that represents an application.
-An application is responsible for rendering (both virtual dom and server-side rendering).
+An application is responsible for rendering (both virtual DOM and server-side rendering).
 The functionality of an application is extended via [plugins](https://github.com/fusionjs/fusion-core#plugin).

 **Constructor**